Expiration, exercise, and assignment | Robinhood

 • We’ll attempt to exercise any option you own that is $0.01 or more in-the-money, as long as your investment account has the required buying power, such as for a call option, or the necessary underlying shares to sell, such as for a put option.
 Keep in mind that managing your options positions, including taking proactive steps to mitigate risk, is ultimately your responsibility.

 • If you don’t have enough buying power or underlying shares to exercise your option, we may attempt to sell the contract in the market for you within the last 30 minutes before the market closes on the options' expiration date.
+However, we may also take action on a position outside of that 30-minute window based on market conditions.

 • Robinhood’s risk checks are designed to close positions based on the position’s value, the implied risk, and your current account portfolio and value, among other things.